 Can the minister confirm if and when the Nunavut Liquor and Cannabis Commission's harm reduction publications will reflect the new guidelines?
 Thank you, Mr. Speaker.
 Speaker: Minister responsible for the Nunavut Liquor and Cannabis Commission, Mr. Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that question.
 I will update the response that I made to the Member for Iqaluit-Sinaa.
-Being informed is very important as to how much alcohol people are allowed to take without getting into danger.
-That's what they do.
+It is very important to be aware of how much alcohol people can consume daily without getting into danger.
+The guidelines were updated this past winter.

-We will be completing this soon and we are working with the communications division.
-As soon as they are ready in Inuktitut, English, and Inuinnaqtun, we will be able to give them out to the communities and there will be radio announcements and television commercials about it because we have to target young people.
-We will be using the online process as well.
+Mr. Speaker, we will be completing this work soon and we are working with the communications division.
+As soon as the guidelines are ready in Inuktitut, English, and Inuinnaqtun, we will be able to distribute them to the communities and there will be radio announcements and television commercials about it.
+In particular, we need to target young people, so we will be using the online process as well.
 We will be using different means to inform people.

 Not too many weeks from now, during the summer, we will be able to bring the guidelines out.
 It's close to completion and we want to make sure that we distribute the guidelines properly for adults and youth as well.
-Thank you, Mr. Speaker.
+That's what we are working on right now, Mr. Speaker.
+Thank you.